candrholdings/website-boilerplate/README.md

 # C&R Website Boilerplate

-A simple to-do list site which demonstrate latest web technologies and make it easy to create new website project
+A simple to-do list site which demonstrate latest web technologies and make it easy to create new website projects.

 ## Technologies